Rock a Hula Ted: Synopsis

-As expected this doesn't happen, so Ted returns to the house and negotiates with Niamh.
+As expected, this does not happen, so Ted returns to the house and negotiates with Niamh.
 Just as he is telling her about the "good work" that goes on in the parish, another priest comes in, asking Ted which dress he prefers out of two he has in his arms.
 Niamh does not know the dresses are for Imelda, and thinks the priest is going to wear them himself.
 Ted says the dresses are both equally good, and after the priest gratefully departs, he tells Niamh that Craggy Island is a place where priests who lead all sorts of lifestyles can live free from hypocrisy and intolerance.

-A noise is heard upstairs and Jack comes barging into the room.
+A noise is heard upstairs, and Jack comes barging into the room.
 He sees Niamh and yells "Woman!" before Ted pushes him out of the room and hastily attempts to disguise this sudden intrusion as "Father Billy" expressing his positive views on women priests.
 Jack is seen at the window behind Niamh leering lustily at her.
 Imploring Niamh to return the house, Ted makes the mistake of saying he is a huge fan who has all her records; she agrees to give him back the house as soon as she has signed all the records.

 Ted rushes off to John and Mary's shop where he luckily finds most of her discography.
 Whilst Niamh is signing them, an exhausted Mrs Doyle appears saying that she has finished with the pipes and she will get on with the rest of her chores, even though she is visibly worn out.
 Ted interrupts in an attempt to save the day but is hit across the chest by the pile of records thrown by Niamh.

 The next scene shows Imelda, Niamh and Mrs Doyle dining in the Thai restaurant.
-Mrs Doyle is agitated about having left the priests home alone but Niamh urges her to enjoy herself.
-She reveals she has returned the house to Ted and Dougal in return for Mrs Doyle having one night off every week, and urges the other two to relax and enjoy themselves as there are "no men around, sisters, we can do as we like."
+Mrs Doyle is agitated about having left the priests home alone, but Niamh urges her to enjoy herself.
+She reveals she has returned the house to Ted and Dougal in return for Mrs Doyle having one night off every week and urges the other two to relax and enjoy themselves as there are "no men around, sisters, we can do as we like."
 However, as Mrs Doyle nervously attempts to use her chopsticks to pick up a bite of food, Niamh suddenly erupts in fury, screaming "Is that meat??!"
 Mrs. Doyle is utterly discomfited.
 Imelda inquires with bafflement, "Do I still have to pay for this?"

 The credits roll and Ted and Dougal are shown in the kitchen struggling to put out a fire which has broken out.
 Ted screams, "I just want a cup of tea!" and the pair break down in tears.